 Navigators, by law, aren't allowed to sell health insurance unless they have an agent/broker license.
-Navigators are available to help small employers view plan options displayed on the [insert name of state SHOP exchange] website and can help small employers to enroll through the [insert name of SHOP exchange].
 Navigators can explain the parts of the plans offered through the [insert name of state SHOP exchange] but CANNOT legally offer advice as to which plan is a better fit for the small employer.
 Only a licensed insurance agent or broker is qualified and allowed to offer this advice.